emisgroup/exa-data-analyst-assessment/README.md

 Only patients that have not opted out of taking part in research or sharing their medical record should be invited to participate (type 1 opt out, connected care opt out)

 You will need to use a combination of the patient, observation, medication and clinical code information for a complete picture of a medical record.
-You should aim for your code to return a list of eligible patients with information on their organisation, registration id, patient id, full name, postcode, age, and gender.
+You should aim for your code to return a list of eligible patients with information on their *organisation, registration id, patient id, full name, postcode, age, and gender*.

 ## The Solution
-You can use any data storge engine you feel fits however solutions should be saved as .SQL files
+You can use any data storage engine you feel fits however solutions should be saved as .SQL files Your solution should be accompanied by a breakdown of you findings around data availability, quality and any data issues you have identified

 ## Evaluation
 We take into account the following critria when evaluating a solution.
 Each criteria is evaluated from 0 (non-existent) to 5 (excellent) and your final score would be a simple average across all 5 areas.
 These are: